Lower Extremity Vein : Varicose Veins : Chronic Venous Insufficiency

 Common diagnoses for people with venous pain

-The diagnosis of venous insufficiency in the lower extremities is made with an ultrasound.
+The diagnosis of chronic venous insufficiency is made with an ultrasound.
 Ultrasound can look at the blood flow in the veins, check the function of the valves or how dilated the veins are, and pinpoint if there is reflux.

 Foot / leg / lower back / hip pain - spinal stenosis, herniated disc, peripheral neuropathy